leoronne/my-solution/README.md

 ## Solution

-I implemented the solution using `react-markdown` which does all the logic realted to the preview of the markdown.
-I'm also using the `remark-gfm` plugin to add more features that the native library does not supports yet (tables for i.e).
+I implemented two solutions, one using a manula implementation with the basics of the acceptance criterias and another using `react-markdown`, which has more features.
+Keep in mind to always add an empty line to render a proper paragraph block when using the manual implementation.

 The tests of the application are on the `__tests__` dir and I also added `styled-components` just to do the basics of the styling, which is very simple.